albert-grigoryan/removethrilledposts/README.md

 - Automatically detects and removes LinkedIn posts that include the word "thrilled".
 - Runs periodically to handle dynamically loaded content.
+- Customizable the filtering with your own list.

 ## Installation